 White diamond tiles add a touch of interest to your kitchen splashback while pairing beautifully with any colour cabinetry.
 They’re the perfect choice if you’re wanting to make a statement without going too bold.

 10. Monochromatic kitchen splashback

 If you’re looking for an eye-catching feature wall, look no further!
 Black-and-white monochromatic tiles are a daring choice that works perfectly in a neutral kitchen.

 11. Herringbone tiles

-It’s no wonder these tiles are so popular, they’ve been used since the beginning of time!
+It’s no wonder Herringbone tiles are so popular, they’ve been used since the beginning of time!
 The pattern originated in ancient Rome and was used on Roman roads, Egyptian jewellery and textiles, and parquetry floors throughout France.

-The Herringbone pattern has been so popular it’s made its way on to home walls and is a classic choice for a striking kitchen splashback.
+The Herringbone pattern has been so popular it’s made its way onto home walls and is a classic choice for a striking kitchen splashback.

 12. Iridescent kitchen splashback

 If you want to add a bit of glitz and glam to your kitchen, look no further than this iridescent metal splashback.
 They pair perfectly with blue cabinetry and countertops for a sleek, modern design.